michelmake/michelmake.github.io/_posts/2021-06-27-perceptrons.md

 <hr>

-In the next post, we will take a different approach by using something called a *Sigmoid*
+In the next post, we will take a different approach by using something called a *Sigmoid*.